wasm-forge/examples/README.md

 ### ic-rusqlite-wrapper
 Running the Sqlite server on the Internet Computer using the helper wrapper project.

-### ic-limbo
+### ic-turso
-Running the Limbo database server on the Internet Computer.
+Running the turso database server on the Internet Computer.

 ### js-interpreter
 Running the Boa JavaScript interpretter on the Internet Computer.